 From the park entrance, drive 15.1 miles (24.3 km) to the turn-off for Wetherill Mesa – Long House (on your right, between the Far View Lodge and Far View Terrace).
 Turn right.
 Drive 12 miles (19.3 km) to reach the Wetherill Mesa parking lot.
 Meet ranger at the Long House Trailhead which is a 20-minute, 0.75 mile-mile (1.2 km) hike from the Wetherill Mesa kiosk.*** Plan accordinly to reach the trailhead in time for your scheduled tour.

 Be aware: Vehicles over 25-feet (8 m) long are not allowed on the Wetherill Mesa Road.

 To make sure you arrive on time, allow at least 1.5 hours to drive to the Wetherill Mesa parking lot from the park entrance.
-We suggest arriving at least 15 minutes before the tour is scheduled to start.
+You MUST arrive 15 minutes early for a safety and logistics briefing.

 May 29 to October 23, 2021 -- 9:30 am to 11:00 am and 1:30 pm to 3:00 pm, every 1/2 hour.